 - The Hall may be reserved for a time period of up to 6 hours for the base fee.
 Physical move-in, set-up, the event itself, and move-out, must all be completed during that block of time.
 No rehearsal time will be booked for outside events.
 One house manager, one stage manager, and one usher are the minimum number of ISU music department staff required for any event.
 Additionally, any group using a Department of Music piano on stage will be charged a tuning fee.
 The fees for labor and piano tuning are in addition to the base rental.

 - Outside users will not be given keys to the Hall or allowed time in the Hall without authorized staff present.

 - The recital hall organ is only available for use by outside organizations if it is played by a member of the music department organ staff.
 There would be a separate fee to be negotiated with the performing faculty artist in addition to the base rental.

-- Smoking and use of alcohol is prohibited.
+- Smoking and the use of alcohol are prohibited.

 - Selling any merchandise, food, beverage, or other product is strictly prohibited.

 Audio or video recording costs of programs require a separate contract and fee for the Music Department recording studio.
 Only music department recording studio staff may use the music department recording studio equipment.
 A Recording Request Form is available online or in the Main Office if you wish recording services.